 There are studies that show sprinting can enhance protein synthesis pathways which helps in breaking down protein by as much as 230 percent.
 With the right nutrition and recovery, sprinting can actually promote muscle building, allowing your body to become leaner.

 Sprinting boosts metabolism –

 There is no doubt that sprinting helps in burning a lot of calories in a short span of time.
 But, what’s great is that one loses weight even when the workout is over.
-If you are wondering how, the answer is simple.
-When you sprint, you kick-start your metabolism that allows you to burn more calories even when you stop sprinting.
-This fact is also backed by a study which reports that sprinting can actually boost the body’s metabolism sharply.
+If you are wondering how the answer is simple.
+When you sprint, you kick-start the metabolism that allows you to burn more calories even when you stop sprinting.
+This fact is also backed by a study that reports that sprinting can actually boost the body’s metabolism sharply.

 Sprinting takes care of your heart –

-The other exciting benefit of sprints is its ability to naturally increase the production of human growth hormone (HGH) in your body, which also plays a significant role in weight loss and also slows down the aging process by enhancing the tissue growth in your body.
+The other exciting benefit of sprints is their ability to naturally increase the production of human growth hormone (HGH) in your body, which also plays a significant role in weight loss and also slows down the aging process by enhancing tissue growth in your body.

 Here are some sprint drills for beginners to help lower the risk and develop a base level of fitness…

 - Pick a distance (100 meters is a good starting point).

 - Gradually accelerate over the first 40 meters until you reach your top speed.